syedaareebashah/learn-low-code-agentic-ai/README.md

 ## **Why Start with n8n for Agentic AI Development**

-Instead of diving straight into Python code and frameworks, beginning with **n8n**, a **low-code workflow automation platform** with agentic AI capabilities, offers several pedagogical and practical advantages.
+Instead of diving straight into Python Agentic AI code, beginning with **n8n**, a **low-code workflow automation platform** with agentic AI capabilities, offers several pedagogical and practical advantages.

 ---